Kurounin/PaginationBlaze/README.md

 Kurounin:Pagination-Blaze
 =================

-This package provides a bootstrap 3 paginator Blaze template to be used with the [kurounin:pagination](https://atmospherejs.com/kurounin/pagination) package.
+This package provides a bootstrap 3 and 4 paginator Blaze template to be used with the [kurounin:pagination](https://atmospherejs.com/kurounin/pagination) package.
+It can also be configured to use custom styling.

 # Usage
 In the template helpers you need to define a helper to return the pagination instance and you can define an optional callback which should be called right before changing the page